 Change will have to come from us, the people.
 Each one of us must take responsibility for being the change we want to see in our country, and effect change.

 I for one, for starters, a year ago, quit my jet-setting international teaching career of over 17 years — paying thousands of dollars per month — to devote my time to improving the quality of education rural Nepalese children attending government schools receive, and to raise a voice on behalf of the marginalized, the voiceless.

 * * * * * * * *

 The two histograms have been replaced with the correct ones.
 The original (which you can see here and here) showed the percentage relative to those who were literate, instead of relative to the whole population of five and older.
 Hence the percentages are smaller in these.

 Update July 20, 2018

-Just came across this article published in July 2013 which states that the quality of education, in spite of doubling of the education budget between 2006-7 and 2012-13, there has been hardly any improvement in the quality of education at public schools.
+Just came across this article published in July 2013 which states that the quality of education at public schools, in spite of doubling of the education budget between 2006-7 and 2012-13, has hardly seen any improvement.

 Added after the publication of the blog post because of relevance.